Client: Pharma Product

 Enhance web and telehealth tools

-Promote these tools.
-They increase access and improve convenience.
+Promote the tools.
+They increase access and convenience.
 This includes the training videos.

 Compare to Inspire